adam-26/react-dom-html/packages/react-dom-html/README.md

 res.send(HTML5_DOCTYPE + html);
 ```

 Of course, you'll probably want to customize the `html` and include your application bundle.
-Use the `html` option to define a `<html>` element.
+Use the `html` option to define a `<html>` element, you can include React elements here.

 The `<app>` element represents the application container where the application will be rendered in the HTML output.
 The `<app>` element **must** be defined in the html, and it **must** be an immediate child of the `<body>` element.